-Fact – A weak battery may operate a small alarm clock/TV remote control/radio/torch, but may cause a large wall clock to stop or lose time.
+Fact – A weak battery may operate a small alarm clock, TV remote control, radio or torch, but may cause a large wall clock to stop or lose time.

-Faulty quartz clock movements are actually very uncommon, so before going to the trouble of repacking and returning a clock, because it has stopped or is losing time, please ensure you exhaust the possibility that your battery is just not strong enough.
+Faulty quartz clock movements are actually very uncommon.
+Before going to the trouble of repacking and returning a clock because it has stopped or is losing time, please ensure you exhaust the possibility that your battery is not strong enough.

 All is not lost though, and this can be easily fixed at home.
 Please follow the relevant disassembly and hand replacement guides that apply to your clock below.

 How do I carry out my own repairs

 For some of the issues you may come across with your clock, it may be possible to carry out basic repairs at home without any specialist tools.
 In this section you will find disassembly guides for the three main construction methods used in our wall and mantel clocks.